davidleiti/Monumental/README.md

 ![Imgur](https://i.imgur.com/rarBRSO.png)

-Based on the previous statement and according to the model described in Chapter 2, the three core modules of the application are considered to be the following:
+Based on the previous statement and according to the guiding architectural model, the three core modules of the application are considered to be the following:

 - **Domain** : encapsulating the central entity objects and the use case objects describing the possible scenarios of interaction based on the business rules defined during specification.
 This being the highest level module of the application’s architecture, it is a completely platform independent Java module, providing greaterreusability and portability to other JVM powered environments.